publiclab/Leaflet.DistortableImage/README.md

 ### Custom Translations

-You can translate the LDI toolbar buttons in your native language by providing custom `translation` object to `distortableImageOverlay` or `distortableCollection`.
+You can translate the LDI toolbar buttons in your native language by providing a custom `translation` object to `DistortableImageOverlay` or `DistortableCollection`.

-**NOTE:** If you don't specify custom translation for certain field, it will fallback to English.
+**NOTE:** If you don't specify a custom translation for a certain field, it will fallback to English.

 These are the defaults: